Saturday, September 29, 2012

 That's all I heard.
 I don't know if there's more to the story.

-What I took from what I heard is that the angels are there, waiting, ready to protect and help, but our lack of belief keeps them enchained.
+What I took from that story fragment is that the angels are there, waiting, ready to protect and help, but our lack of belief keeps them enchained.

 We need to remember the angels.
 To look for them.
 To listen for them.
 To pray to them.
 To seek their help.
 To accept their help.